kozmoai/glent-deploy-aws/website/docs/getting-started/deploy-the-platform.md

       * Push a sample repository to GitLab
       * Build and deploy the Backstage image to AWS

    - After the installation completes, the application will start up.
-Open a browser and navigate to the 'GLENT on AWS' endpoint using the Route 53 hosted zone name that you configured (e.g. `https://${R53_HOSTED_ZONE_NAME}`).
+Open a browser and navigate to the 'KOZMO on AWS' endpoint using the Route 53 hosted zone name that you configured (e.g. `https://${R53_HOSTED_ZONE_NAME}`).
    - If any errors occur during installation, please review the `install_{datestamp}.log` file for details.
-   - a new secret manager's secret named `glent-admin-gitlab-secrets` contains the Gitlab admin's credentials for
+   - a new secret manager's secret named `kozmo-admin-gitlab-secrets` contains the Gitlab admin's credentials for